The Measure of Things – A song recital with a plot twist

 Schubert song has been a faithful companion to me since my twenties.
 As I have evolved as an artist, his songs have at times challenged, consoled and guided.

-In wanting to explore further my relationship with Schubert song, I’m developing a song recital called, The Measure of Things.
+In wanting to explore my relationship with Schubert song, I’m developing a song recital called, The Measure of Things.
 It seeks to re-imagine the song platform as a blend of recital and theatre in order to explore friendship, loneliness and inequality in today’s society.

 To help me do this I have created a character called Beryl.
 Like Schubert, she’s an outsider looking beyond.
 She also agrees with Darwin that a grain of sand can turn the tide.
 But her belief takes her far beyond a nice of cup of tea and a hobnob.
 Through Schubert song and her own insignificance, Beryl questions normality and finds a special kind of truth.